robphoenix/site/content/blog/2015/notes-on-python-truth-and-modulo.md

 ---
-title: "Notes On Python: Truth and Modulo"
+title: 'Notes On Python: Truth and Modulo'
 date: 2015-10-12
-tags: [ "python" ]
+tags: ['python']
 ---

 Today I learnt how to be less verbose when using the `%` operator in Python.